JPCERTCC/MalConfScan-with-Cuckoo/README.md

 ## Introduction
 [__MalConfScan__](https://github.com/JPCERTCC/MalConfScan) integration for [__Cuckoo Sandbox__](https://github.com/cuckoosandbox/cuckoo).<br>
-This plugin will let you integrate MalConfScan into Cuckoo Sandbox with the patch file.
+This plugin lets you integrate MalConfScan into Cuckoo Sandbox with the patch file.
 The plugin would add the function to extract known malware's configuration data from memory dump and, add the MalConfScan report into Cuckoo Sandbox.<br><br>

 ### Sample report